 Choosing the right volunteer management system might seem daunting.
 There are dozens of products on the market, each touting a list of features and affordances designed to save you time and money.
 How do you know which programs live up to the hype?

 To make your volunteer management selection process easier, make sure your organization has outlined and established the following steps for selecting a volunteer management system.

 Volunteer management systems will range in pricing.
 Some software providers build all-in-one systems you pay a flat subscription to, giving you access to dozens of applications and integrations you may or may not need.
 Others will present a-la-carte products, where organizations can customize the software to their exact needs.

 Determine the maximum budget your organization can allocate to this management system.
-Note that often, the cheapest software doesn’t always offer the best deal.
+Note that often, the cheapest software option doesn’t always offer the best return investment.
 Hidden costs and add-on expenses can multiply down the road when building the system you need.
 Remember, sometimes you have to pay a little bit more for quality.

 Your software implementation timeline should be generous, leaving plenty of time to research individual pieces of software.
 All relevant staff at your organization should also review and agree upon your schedule, ensuring everyone’s on board.